ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 {: step}
 1. Complete the form to create your Satellite location:
 - Provide a name.
-- Choose a Resource group
+- Choose a Resource group.
 - Enter name for the host zone.

-Zones 1, 2, and 3 should retain their respective default values: zone-1, zone-2, zone-3
+Zones 1, 2, and 3 should retain their respective default values: zone-1, zone-2, zone-3.
 {: note}

 2. Click `Done editing` to complete your Satellite creation.